frax01/project/docs/Design Document.md

 ### [SC-09] An user of the app wants to know the weather for a particular activity

 Vittorio wants to go to a trip to Torino organized by Tiber Club.
 When packing for the trip, he does not know whether he should bring an umbrella.
-He can open the app and go to the trip activity screen, and see the weather in Torino for the days of the trip, and so he can see that he should definitely bring the umbrella because in Torino it is always rainy.
+He can open the app and go to the trip activity screen, and see the weather in Torino for the days of the trip, and so he can see that he should definitely bring the umbrella because in Torino it always rains.

 ### [SC-10] A member wants to see their position in the rankings